John Oliver (composer): Early life and education

 Born Edward John Clavering Oliver in Vancouver, Oliver is the son of Vancouver artist Edward Oliver and playwright Thelma Oliver (aka Melissa Cameron).
-He studied the guitar privately with Robert C. Jordan from 1972-1977.
-He attended the San Francisco Conservatory of Music from 1977-1979 where he studied guitar with George Sakellariou and composition with John Adams.
+He studied the guitar privately with Robert C. Jordan from 1972 to 1977.
+He attended the San Francisco Conservatory of Music from 1977 to 1979 where he studied guitar with George Sakellariou and composition with John Adams.
 He transferred to the University of British Columbia in 1979 where he earned a Bachelor of Music in 1982 and was a pupil of Stephen Chatman.
 He went on to pursue graduate studies in music composition at McGill University where he earned a Master of Music in 1984 and a Doctor of Musical Arts in 1992.
 His teachers at McGill included Bruce Mather and John Rea.
-From 1988-1989 he studied in Brussels with Philippe Boesmans and studied psychoacoustics on his own in the library at the Centre Pompidou in Paris.
+From 1988 to 1989 he studied in Brussels with Philippe Boesmans and studied psychoacoustics on his own in the library at the Centre Pompidou in Paris.